Ramkhamhaeng: Ram Khamhaeng Inscription

 Much of the traditional biographical information comes from the inscription on the Ramkhamhaeng stele, composed in 1292, and contains vague facts about the king.
 It is now found in the Bangkok National Museum.
 The formal name of the stele is the "King Ramkhamhaeng Inscription".
 It was added to the Memory of the World Register in 2003 by UNESCO.

+The stele's claim that Ramkhamhaeng devised Tai letters has been read narrowly.
+Hans Penth argued that Tai had been written in South Indian, Grantha, Mōn and Khmer alphabets for as much as two centuries earlier, and David K. Wyatt notes that the text speaks of "these Tai letters", claiming only one particular form.
+What was devised was the writing of vowels on the line and the dropping of tone marks.
+Wyatt also uses the length of Ramkhamhaeng's reign, which ran into the 1290s, to argue that his father Si Inthrathit cannot have taken Sukhothai as early as 1220 and probably did so about 1243.
+He also cites the Annals of the North tradition that Ramkhamhaeng studied at Lopburi in 1254 under the same teacher as Ngam Mueang of Phayao.
+He takes it as a caution against reading later political identities backwards, since Lopburi would on a modern reading have been enemy country.

 Sangkhalok ceramic ware

 Ramkhamhaeng is credited with bringing the skills of ceramic making from China and laying the foundation of a strong ceramic ware industry in the Sukhothai Kingdom.
 Sukhothai for centuries was the major exporter of the ceramics known as "Sangkhalok ware" (เครื่องสังคโลก) to countries such as Japan, the Philippines, Indonesia, and even to China.
 The industry was one of the main revenue generators during his reign and long afterward.
+Phiset Jiajanphong attributes the transfer to a later ruler.
+He identifies the Phra Ruang who travelled to China and brought back potters as Chao Nakhon In of Suphannabhum, who ruled Ayutthaya as Intharacha from 1409.
+On that reading the sangkhalok kilns of Sukhothai and Si Satchanalai worked from the technology he obtained, a century after Ramkhamhaeng's death.
+Vajiravudh had put the transfer earlier still.
+He held that Ramkhamhaeng took the Chinese style of bowls and dishes and adapted it into sangkhalok during a journey to China in 1300, in the reign of the Yuan emperor Chengzong.
+Saipan Puriwanchana traces that account to the chronicle motif in which Phra Ruang travels to China, brings back potters and becomes the Chinese emperor's son-in-law.

 Banknote

 The reverse of the 20 Baht note (series 16), issued in 2013, depicts images of the royal statue of Ramkhamhaeng seated on the Manangkhasila Asana Throne and commemorates the invention of the Thai script by the king.